hibana2077/TC-BombKD/scripts/U/U_score.md

 - U001-U003: VideoMAE pre-trained on Kinetics400
 - U004-U006: TimeSformer pre-trained on ssv2
-- U007-U018: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2
+- U007-U018: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2, with Type-A converters.
+- U019-U024: {VideoMAE, TimeSformer, Vivit} pre-trained on Kinetics400 and ssv2, with Type-B converters.